preetsanjam/Web_Development/CSS/notes.md

         - `<type>`: Mime type of an external linked page.
 - Most preferred is the external style.
 Next is the embedded style.
 Least preferred is the inline style.
 - The web page renders the CSS in the order of external, internal and, lastly, inline CSS.
 - **ID selector**: The ID selector begins with a hash (#).
 It selects only one element whereas the class and type selectors select more than one element.
+- **Attribute selector**: The attribute selector allows us to apply formatting to all tags having a specific attribute.
+The selector is written as [attributename].
+It can also be used in combination with a type selector.